 Many LSAT students receive a harsh reality check upon taking their first diagnostic.
 The LSAT, unlike other standardized tests, is not a knowledge-based exam.
 As a result, some students taking their first diagnostic do not know what to expect at all.

-It is not uncommon for the first-timer to get only 4 or 5 questions correct on their first try on the LG section and attempt only 16 or 17 questions in the Logical Reasoning section.
+It is not uncommon for the first-timer to not be able to complete all 4 passages in the Reading Comprehension section and attempt only 16 or 17 questions in the Logical Reasoning section.

 Getting a LSAT diagnostic score in the 140s and the 150s range can often be demoralizing to students with high aspirations, especially for those who excelled in their undergrad.